biocatiit/website/content/pages/users_howto_saxs_collect.rst

     #.
 Superose 6 10/300 (MW < 5,000,000 Da)

-*   Quartz capillary flow-cell is 1.5 mm in diameter with a 10 um wall
+*   Quartz capillary flow-cell is 1.5 mm in diameter with a 10 µm wall

 *   0.5-1 s exposure every 2-3 seconds